Mathematician90/data/CODEBOOK.md

   4.Clean the activity names in the second column of activity.
 We first make all names to lower cases.
 If the name has an underscore between letters, we remove the underscore.

-  5.Transform the values of joinLabel according to the activity data frame.
+  5.Transform the values of Y according to the activity data frame.

   6.Appropriately labels the data set with descriptive variable names: transform f into Frequency, t into Time, mean into MeanValue, std into Standard Deviation, Acc into LinearAcceleration, Gyro in AngularVelocity, Mag into Magnitude, delete () and - .